-Software-defined storage helps lower costs for the high storage volumes required in secondary storage while providing central and uniform management of the entire storage architecture.
-Additional capabilities might include high availability, auto-tiering and thin-provisioning – which help further reduce the need to perform management tasks while ensuring data is always available.
+Software-defined storage helps you to lower the costs of high storage volumes required for secondary storage while providing central and uniform management of the entire storage architecture, regardless of what storage devices you use.
+Additional capabilities—including high availability, auto-tiering, and thin provisioning—help you to reduce management tasks further while ensuring data is always available.

-Jena Optronik, a pioneer of multispectral space research that is among the market leaders worldwide in the field of position control sensors, uses an SDS-powered secondary storage solution to complement a high-availability infrastructure.
+Jena Optronik, a pioneer of multispectral space research and among market leaders worldwide in the field of position control sensors, uses an SDS-powered secondary storage solution to complement a high-availability infrastructure.

 The solution Jena Optronik implemented is optimized for the cost-effective storage of large amounts of data.
 As a result, Jena Optronik fulfills its business requirement for high availability of the production and development data for its innovative space research sensors and ensures fast access to project data with a retention period of more than 20 years.